-It is very interesting to know that the release of 5.3 thirteen releases of the Gutenberg plugin has been merged into the core at once.
+It is very interesting to know that since the release of 5.3 thirteen releases of the Gutenberg plugin have been merged into the core at once.
 So, if you haven’t used this theme by far or haven’t updated this theme regularly then you can easily find a lot of enhancement and new features in the Block Editor with the release of WordPress 5.3.

 1. The Group

 This is a whole new experience for all the users who have used the previous version of this block editor.
 This feature allows you to group blocks together.
 You can easily organize the layout of your block by dividing them into different groups.
 It will help to make your site more attractive and user-friendly.

 You can easily set the group width according to your choice whether it is wide or full-width the decision solely depends upon you.
 It also enables you to choose a background color for the group container.

 You can add a new block into a blank group or you can also select different multiple blocks, and merge them into a whole new group.
 Through this, you can easily interact with these blocks together.
 For example, you can add different blocks into one group, and then save it as a reusable block.